tlog-dev/tlog/README.md

 2 allocs in each line is `Printf` arguments: `int` to `interface{}` conversion and `[]interface{}` allocation.

 2 more allocs in `LogLoggerDetailed` benchmark is because of `runtime.(*Frames).Next()` - that's why I hacked it.

+## Writes

+Writers designed to have one single write for each message you log, no more, no less.
+More writes per message is more operations and more system calls (if you write to `os.Stderr` or `*os.File`), so less performance.
+Less writes (it means buffering multiple messages and write them together) is a chance to lose last messages in case of crash.
+And we don't want to lose message that describes reason why we crashed, do we?

 # Roadmap
 * Create swiss knife tool to analyse system performance through traces.